-- 1. The Working Group on the Universal Periodic Review (UPR), established in accordance with Human Rights Council resolution 5/1 of 18 June 2007, held its eighteenth session from 27 January to 7 February 2014.
+- 1. The Working Group on the Universal Periodic Review, established in accordance with Human Rights Council resolution 5/1 of 18 June 2007, held its eighteenth session from 27 January to 7 February 2014.
 The review of Yemen was held at the 6th meeting on 29 January 2014.
-The delegation of Yemen was headed by Her Excellency Ms. Hooria Mashhoyr Ahmed, Minister for Human Rights.
+The delegation of Yemen was headed by Hooria Mashhoyr Ahmed, Minister for Human Rights.
 At its 10th meeting held on 31 January 2014, the Working Group adopted the report on Yemen. - 2.
-On 15 January 2014, the Human Rights Council selected the following group of rapporteurs (troika) to facilitate the review of Yemen: Congo, the Czech Republic and Viet Nam. - 3.
-In accordance with paragraph 15 of the annex to resolution 5/1 and paragraph 5 of the annex to resolution 16/21, the following documents were issued for the review of Yemen: - (a) A national report submitted/written presentation made in accordance with paragraph 15 (a) (A/HRC/WG.6/18/YEM/1); - (b) A compilation prepared by OHCHR in accordance with paragraph 15 (b) (A/HRC/WG.6/18/YEM/2); - (c) A summary prepared by OHCHR in accordance with paragraph 15 (c) (A/HRC/WG.6/18/YEM/3). - 4.
-A list of questions prepared in advance by Belgium, Czech Republic, Germany, Liechtenstein, Mexico, Netherlands, Norway, Slovenia, Spain, Sweden, United Kingdom of Great Britain and Northern Island, and the United States of America, was transmitted to Yemen through the troika.
-These questions are available on the extranet of the UPR.
+On 15 January 2014, the Human Rights Council selected the following group of rapporteurs (troika) to facilitate the review of Yemen: the Congo, the Czech Republic and Viet Nam. - 3.
+In accordance with paragraph 15 of the annex to resolution 5/1 and paragraph 5 of the annex to resolution 16/21, the following documents were issued for the review of Yemen: - (a) A national report submitted/written presentation made in accordance with paragraph 15 (a) (A/HRC/WG.6/18/YEM/1); - (b) A compilation prepared by the Office of the United Nations High Commissioner for Human Rights (OHCHR) in accordance with paragraph 15 (b) (A/HRC/WG.6/18/YEM/2); - (c) A summary prepared by OHCHR in accordance with paragraph 15 (c) (A/HRC/WG.6/18/YEM/3). - 4.
+A list of questions prepared in advance by Belgium, the Czech Republic, Germany, Liechtenstein, Mexico, the Netherlands, Norway, Slovenia, Spain, Sweden, the United Kingdom of Great Britain and Northern Island and the United States of America was transmitted to Yemen through the troika.
+Those questions are available on the extranet of the universal periodic review (UPR).